We help clients take new products to market faster by assisting with spring design and ensuring our products meet your exact requirements.

 Compression Spring Design

-The design of a compression spring will depend on its intended function, and we will determine parameters such as wire diameter, free length and spring rate on a case-by-case basis.
+As compression spring manufacturers, we understand that the design of a compression spring will depend on its intended function.
+We will also determine parameters such as wire diameter, free length and spring rate on a case-by-case basis.

 A compression spring is an open-coil helical spring that offers resistance to a compressive force applied axially.
 They are the most common spring configuration and are one of the most efficient energy storage devices around.
 When you apply pressure to a compression spring, making it shorter, it pushes back against the load, trying to get back into its original length.